dotnet/docs/docs/fsharp/style-guide/formatting.md

 This article offers guidelines for how to format your code so that your F# code is:

-* Generally viewed as easier to read
+* Generally viewed as more legible
-* Adhering to formatting tools in Visual Studio and other editors
+* Is in accordance with conventions applied by formatting tools in Visual Studio and other editors
 * Similar to other code online

 These guidelines are based on [A comprehensive guide to F# Formatting Conventions](https://github.com/dungpa/fantomas/blob/master/docs/FormattingConventions.md) by [Anh-Dung Phan](https://github.com/dungpa).

 ## General rules for indentation

 F# uses significant whitespace by default.
-The following guidelines will help you reign in formatting challenges for this.
+The following guidelines are intended to provide guidance as to how to juggle some challenges this can impose.

 ### Using spaces